clawpack/geoclaw_1d/examples/okada_dtopo/README.rst

 direction orthogonal to this 1d model, also assuming the topography is constant in that direction.

+Executing make_dtopo.py also produces plots of the subfaults and seafloor deformation.

 To use::

     make topo     # executes make_celledges.py